LageTs/goTrack/README.md

 ## Future Work
 In the future this project can be extended with the ability to check:
 - Events: React to events like shortcuts
-- (optional) Timer: React if some timings are reached (period, time stamp)